mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 source
 ::::::::

-*source*.
 The source collection has much in common with site, but has two fundamental differences:  (1) the origin time of each source needs to be specified, and (2) multiple estimates are frequently available for the same source.